 Donald Trump has been a prominent figure in the public eye for decades, so long that many may have forgotten what first brought him into the spotlight.

-Here's a look at his journey, from a business mogul and TV personality to the unlikely politician who once said he had no interest in entering politics and is now eyeing a second term in the world's most influential political office.
+Here's a look at his journey, from a business mogul and TV personality to the unlikely politician who once said he had no interest in entering politics and is now taking office for a second term in the world's most influential political office.

-Donald Trump is seeking a second term in the White House.
+Donald Trump is back for a second term in the White House.
 Source: Getty, AFP / Mandel Ngan

 Trump's formative years